 For a Scout to complete their pre-requisites, they will need to have their Scoutmaster sign off on a Pre-requisite Completion Form.
-This form, along with a complete list of pre-requisites, is available in the appendix.
+This form is available in the appendix.

 Planning Your Troop Program

 Broad Creek is here to supplement your own planned troop programming.
 While at summer camp, Senior Patrol Leaders and Scoutmaster must make sure to exercise the methods of Scouting, which include: